-The Steam Deck has a rather peculiar design.
-At first glance, it looks very similar to the Nintendo Switch.
-Look again, and you’ll notice some major differences.
+The Steam Deck has a very specific design; at first glance, it looks very similar to the Nintendo Switch, but a closer look shows a bulkier and more hefty device.

 There are also a lot more buttons here; two analogue sticks are in the top-hand corners, alongside two trackpads that are supposed to simulate the input of a mouse.

 The standard shoulder bumpers and triggers can be found up top, but there are also some grip buttons at the back which can be assigned with custom input.
 This is very similar to the Xbox Elite Controller 2.

 The handheld devices sports both a USB-C port (for charging and display output) and a 3.5mm jack for wired headphones.

-The Steam Deck features a 7-inch LCD touchscreen display.
-This is one area where the Switch OLED takes the victory, since the OLED panel will likely offer superior contrast and picture quality.
+The latest handheld PC has a 7-inch LCD touchscreen display, which is a slight disappointment, as the Switch OLED panel will likely offer up a superior contrast and picture quality.

-The Steam Deck is limited to an 800p resolution, which is slightly better than the Switch but still misses out on the Full HD target.
-That said, boosting the screen resolution would also take a hit on the battery life, and considering the smaller screen size, it’s not too important to have such a high pixel count on such a small, portable device.
+The Deck is also capped to an 800p resolution, missing out on Full HD in portable mode.
+However, boosting the screen resolution would likely take a toll on the battery life, and considering the smaller screen size, it’s not as important that it reaches such a high pixel count.

-The refresh rate is capped to 60Hz, which may be a disappointment for those wanting to play competitively, or get the full experience of some bigger titles.
-However, as with the pixel resolution, it makes sense in terms of battery efficiency.
+The refresh rate here is capped at 60Hz, which is again a bit disappointing for anyone wanting to play competitively, or get the full experience of some bigger titles.
+However, as with the pixel resolution, it makes sense in terms of battery.

 The Trusted Take

 The Steam Deck looks like an incredible device, taking the Switch OLED out with its beefier specs and almost an endless game library.